Skin Damage - Blue Light - The New Enemy

 These are the three main types of pollution that damage your skin causing it to age prematurely, become sensitive and appear dull.
 In this article, we explain why and provide some simple steps to help prevent this damage.

 Every day our skin is subjected to over 300 sources of pollution.
 These pollutants can be broken down into three main categories which have a slightly different effect on the skin.

 1. UV & HEV Pollution (Blue Light Rays)

 Attacks all layers of the skin including DNA.

 It’s commonly known that UVA and UVB rays cause skin damage by generating free radicals.
-However a new growing concern is that HEV Light (AKA Artificial Blue Light) from electronic screens and devices causes more damage than these two combined.
-It penetrates all the way down the the DNA of the skin cells which affects their regeneration and starves them of oxygen.
-Exposure to phones, laptops and television screens, in turn, causes premature lines and wrinkles and the skin appears dull, grey or pallid.
+However, a new growing concern is that HEV Light (AKA Artificial Blue Light) from electronic screens and devices causes more damage than these two combined.
+It penetrates all the way down the DNA of the skin cells which affects their regeneration and starves them of oxygen.
+Exposure to phones, laptops, and television screens, in turn, causes premature lines and wrinkles and the skin appears dull, grey or pallid.

 2. Air Pollution

 Attacks the skin’s deeper layers.